Anadromous Fish Restoration

 Since 1995, AFRP has implemented more than 195 projects through funding by Congressional appropriations and a surcharge imposed on Central Valley Project water and power contractors.

-Due to financial restraints, the AFRP has also developed priorities based on the watershed’s capacity to increase fish production.
+The AFRP has also developed priorities based on the watershed’s capacity to increase fish production.
 These priorities include:

 - improving habitat by removing artificial barriers to migration